caraml-dev/mlp/README.md

 1. [Google Oauth credential](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow)

     MLP uses Google Sign-in to authenticate the user to access the API and UI.
-After you get the client ID, specify it into `OAUTH_CLIENT_ID` in `.env.development` file.
+After you get the client ID, specify it into `REACT_APP_OAUTH_CLIENT_ID` in `.env.development` file.

 ### From Docker Compose